-All of these are now being prioritised for drilling and statutory drilling approvals have been received for some of them.
+Following the completion of the interpretation at Doughnut, all of the targets will be prioritised for drilling.
+Statutory drilling approvals have already been received for some of them.

 A programme of up to 3,000 metres of Reverse Circulation (RC) and diamond drilling will test the priority targets within the four prospects.
-The programme will start next week following the closure of the recently announced Share Purchase Plan on 9 May 2016.
+The programme is scheduled to start following the closure of the recently announced Share Purchase Plan on 9 May 2016.